solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 variables.
 My main goal has been to create pipeline definition which is more like a template for set of pipelines than just one pipeline for specific use.
 In this way you can easily create multiple pipelines from same template and just provide different variables for each.
-This is especially useful if you wish to use it with artifacts which have common steps on the process.
+This is especially useful if you wish to use it with artifacts which have common steps.
 One real world example could be software with microservice architecture pattern.
 With this approach you have a shared pipeline definition for all of your services.